 Of course, the next logical question after identifying what an agency has to offer is: How much will it cost?

-As you have likely seen, pricing for digital marketing services depend on a lot of factors, like the agencies’
+As you have likely seen, pricing for digital marketing services depend on factors like:

 Plus, agencies use many general pricing models, which can also have an effect on pricing.